City-Bureau/field-guide/site/content/on-assignment/live-tweeting.md

 ## Assignment Requirements

 * All Documenters live-tweeting assignments must be tweeting in a single “thread”—see further instructions on threading below.
-* Post at least 10-15 tweets
+* Post at least 10-15 tweets, including photos
   * Your first tweet must include the following text:
     \
     \